NO. OF CREDITS:

 With your special “backstage pass” for online supplemental materials, you will have total access to a complete “You Tube” list of rock bands and artists and like you’ve never seen before.
 Plus, if you choose to purchase the DVD's “The History of Rock” Discs 1-5, Warner Brothers’ Home DVD Set.
 Each of the 5 DVD’s discs contains two one-hour episodes.
 There is an option to view these videos for free via YouTube.

 This magical mystery tour is waiting to take you away.
 Roadies, sidemen, and groupies are encouraged to hop aboard and boogie on down.
 Guaranteed to blow your mind.

 Your “tour guide” textbook is Rockin’ Out!
-Popular Music in the U.S.A. by Reebee Garofalo, fourth Edition, is available new and used at Amazon.com starting at $7 plus shipping.
+Popular Music in the U.S.A. by Reebee Garofalo, fourth Edition, or later, is available new and used at Amazon.com starting at $7 plus shipping.
 It is also available at local libraries, and from Powell’s Books online.

 LEARNING OUTCOMES: Upon completion of this course, participants will have:

 Completion of all specified assignments is required for issuance of hours or credit.
 The Heritage Institute does not award partial credit.

 Completing the basic assignments (Section A. Information Acquisition) for this course automatically earns participant’s their choice of CEUs (Continuing Education Units), or Washington State Clock Hours, Oregon PDUs, or Pennsylvania ACT 48 Hours.
 The Heritage Institute offers CEUs and is an approved provider of Washington State Clock Hours, Oregon PDUs, and Pennsylvania ACT 48 Hours.